 Stephanie Young, Ph.D.

-Her research interests lie in the use of modern techniques from molecular biology and nanotechnology to help solve problems facing the field of forensic science.
-Recent projects include measuring RNA degradation from porcine tooth pulp to estimate postmortem interval (or time since death) and using molecular beacon probes designed to detect tissue-specific RNAs as a means of confirming the presence of biological fluids at a crime scene.
+In her early career, Dr. Young’s doctoral research involved the use of modern techniques from molecular biology and nanotechnology to solve problems that faced the field of forensic science.
+Most notable projects include measuring RNA degradation from porcine tooth pulp to estimate postmortem interval and using molecular beacon probes designed to detect tissue-specific RNAs as a means of confirming the presence of biological fluids at a crime scene.